 Pool Evaporation Rate Calculator

 Plan top-ups and cover strategies by estimating how many liters evaporate from your pool each day.
-Combine surface area, water temperature, humidity, and wind to anticipate water usage and chemical balancing.
+Combine surface area, water temperature, humidity, and wind to anticipate water usage, chemical balancing, and cover savings.

-Multiply length by width for rectangular pools or use our Pool Volume calculator to approximate
+Multiply length by width for rectangular pools or use the Pool Volume calculator to approximate irregular shapes.

 Examples